cosmos/governance/overview.md

 3. A simple majority (greater than 50%) of the participating voting power must back the 'yes' vote during the 14-day voting period
 4. Less than 33.4% of participating voting power votes 'no-with-veto'

-Currently, the criteria for submitting and passing/failing a parameter-change proposal is the same as the criteria for signaling (text-based) proposals and community-spend proposals.
+Currently, the criteria for submitting and passing/failing all proposal types is the same.

 ### How is voting tallied?
 Voting power is determined by stake weight at the end of the 14-day voting period and is proportional to the number of total ATOMs participating in the vote.
 Only bonded ATOMs count towards the voting power for a governance proposal.
 Liquid ATOMs will not count toward a vote or quorum.